Technigo/project-todos/README.md

 # Project Todos

-The assignment was to build a todo app to add tasks, list tasks and toggle whether a task is done or not.
+The assignment was to build a todo app to which the user could add tasks, list tasks and toggle whether a task is done or not.
 Required techniques were Redux and React.

 ## The problem